Governance in complex deals, why does this matter

 The issue is not the absence of measurement.

-It is the absence of decision authority.
+It is the absence of decision authority and poor governance that is normally required in complex deals.

 Metrics inform.
 Governance decides.

-The illusion of control through KPIs
+The illusion of control through KPIs vs Governance in complex deals

 Teams often assume that defining the right KPIs will prevent surprises.
 In practice, KPIs only describe what has already happened.